Guy de Malherbe

 Guy de Malherbe’s works are part of national collections (CNAP, Manufacture Nationale des Gobelins, French Ministry of Foreign Affairs), and many museums have devoted solo exhibitions to his work: Musée du Mans, Musée d’Évreux, Musée de Trouville, Abbaye de l’Épau, and the Chartreuse de Villeneuve-lès-Avignon.
 His work has also been regularly exhibited in the United States.
 He is represented in Switzerland by Galerie Ditesheim-Mafféi, and in France and Belgium by Galerie La Forest Divonne.

-Last summer, Le Grand Manège in Vendôme organized a major solo exhibition of his work, bringing together more than a hundred paintings and around thirty works on paper.
-This year, the prestigious publishing house Skira is preparing a substantial monograph retracing his entire career, while Les Éditions L’Atelier Contemporain are working on the publication of his studio “notes,” scheduled for release at the end of 2025.
+In 2024, the Grand Manège in Vendôme held a major monographic exhibition dedicated to him, bringing together over a hundred paintings and around thirty works on paper.
+At the end of last year, the prestigious publishing house Skira devoted an important monograph to him, retracing his entire career, while Éditions L’Atelier Contemporain are currently working on the publication of his studio “notes,” scheduled for release this year.